solid/webid-oidc-spec/application-workflow-detailed.md

 Compare the issuer retrieved in step 5 with the issuer of the id token.
 If they are not identical the RS must reject the request with a 403.

-#### 7. Requests public keys
+#### 7. Retrieves OP Configuration

-Now that we've confirmed the validity of the pop_token and the subject of the identity token, we want to ensure the validity of the id_token it contains.
-To do so, we need the OP's public keys.
+Before the RS requests information from the thrid-party OP, it must retrieve its configuration.
 The OP's address can be obtained via the `iss` field of the id_token (https://secureauth.example).
-Recall how to retrieve the OP's public keys in steps 3, 4, 7, and 8 of the authorization instructions.
+Recall how to retrieve the OP's configuration in steps 3 and 4 of the authroization instructions.

 ```
 GET https://secureauth.example/.well-known/openid-configuration
 ```

+#### 7. Requests public keys

+Now that we've confirmed the validity of the pop_token and the subject of the identity token, we want to ensure the validity of the id_token it contains.
+To do so, we need the OP's public keys.
+The route to retrieve the public keys is listed in the OP Configuration fetched in the previous step.
+Recall how to retrieve the OP's public keys in steps 7, and 8 of the authorization instructions.

 ```
 GET https://secureauth.example/jwks
 ```